 Summer in the northern hemisphere can at best be described as fickle, but there are a few certainties.
-One you can bank on is that there will be at least one week during which you call the supermarket freezer aisle your second home while lamenting the lack of quality T-shirts in your summer arsenal, having sweated through your entire stock by Thursday.
+One you can bank on is that there will be at least one week during which you call the supermarket freezer aisle your second home while lamenting the lack of quality T-shirts in your wardrobe, having soaked through your entire stock by Thursday.

 The Linen T-shirt

-Good news: you don’t have to own a yacht to pull off linen – though it wouldn’t do any harm.
-The key with this fabric is not to get too bogged down by the fact that affluent dads wear trousers made of the stuff to kick back on deck in.
+Good news: you don’t have to own a yacht and some boat shoes to pull off linen – though it wouldn’t do any harm.
+The key with this fabric is not to get too bogged down by associations with affluent dads who wear trousers made of the stuff to kick back on deck.
 Instead, focus on the fact that T-shirts crafted from linen (or cotton-linen blends) will keep you looking and feeling cool throughout the hotter months.

 Opt for a style in white, stone or beige to maximise versatility.
-These colours can be slotted beneath lightweight blazers in navy, grey or khaki for a sharp warm-weather look.
-A mix of textures will help lend a premium feel to proceedings, too.
+These colours can be slotted beneath lightweight blazers in navy, grey or khaki for a sharp smart-casual look.

-From James Dean to David Beckham, Marlon Brando to Ryan Gosling, the ubiquitous white crew neck has long prevailed as the go-to style for men.
-Nowadays, however, there are so many more options available that slinging on a T-shirt with a pair of selvedge jeans and a leather biker jacket needn’t make you appear the same as every other guy replicating the look.
+From James Dean to David Beckham, Marlon Brando to Ryan Gosling, the ubiquitous white T-shirt has long prevailed as the go-to style for men.
+Nowadays, however, there are so many more options available that slinging on a simple crew neck with a pair of selvedge jeans and a leather biker jacket needn’t make you appear the same as every other guy replicating the look.

 A block-colour T-shirt, in either a striking primary shade or pared-back pastel, is the easiest way to experiment with different hues, add a point of difference to a look and tie an outfit together.

 Unless you play fast and loose with your cash or you have a dry cleaner on speed dial, there’s little point in investing in big ticket names for any shade that might show up a stain.
-Instead, head to the high street where the likes of Marks & Spencer, ASOS and Uniqlo are all turning out examples packing technology that helps the tees retain their shape and colour all summer long.
+Instead, head to the high street where the likes of Uniqlo, H&M and Marks & Spencer are all turning out examples packing technology that helps the tees retain their shape and colour all summer long.